Things that may raise the risk of this problem are:

 - Receiving a blood transfusion before 1992—this risk is low in the United States (current testing prevents this today)

 - Receiving blood clotting products before 1987 (current testing prevents this today)

 - Sharing toothbrushes, razors, nail clippers, or other personal hygiene items that have HCV-infected blood on them

 - Body piercing

-- Having sex with partners who have hepatitis C or other sexually transmitted diseases
+- Having sex with partners who have hepatitis C

-The doctor will ask about your symptoms and past health issues.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Your doctor may suspect hepatitis based on your risk factors.
-Blood tests will be done to confirm hepatitis by looking for:
+This may be enough to suspect the diagnosis.

 - Signs of the virus

 - Antibodies—signs that the immune system is fighting an infection